Oht0nger/PhoLabeler/README.md

 **_PhotonLabeler_** is available as a compiled MATLAB binary which can be installed as a stand-alone software without a MATLAB license.
 The software does require MATLAB Runtime (free, 1.5Gb+) though, which can be downloaded and installed prior or during the installation of the software.
 For best performance, we recommend installing the software on a systems with 8 Gb + RAM with any Intel or AMD x86-64 processor with four logical cores or more.
 Further details on how to use the software are available in the user manual( See download files)

 ---
-**Citing the software**
+**software citation**

 Malambo, L., & Popescu, S. (2020).
 PhotonLabeler: An Inter-Disciplinary Platform for Visual Interpretation and Labeling of ICESat-2 Geolocated Photon Data.
-Remote Sensing, 12(19), 3168.https://doi.org/10.3390/rs12193168
+Remote Sensing, 12(19), 3168. https://doi.org/10.3390/rs12193168

 ---
 ## License & copyright